 When moving classes in school:

 - Information will be passed on to the new class teacher in advance and in most cases, a planning meeting will take place with the new teacher.
-IEP s will be shared with the new teacher.
+Targets and outside agency reports will be shared with the new teacher.

 - If your child would be helped by a book to support them understand moving on then it will be made for them.

 - The SENDCo will discuss the specific needs of your child with the SENDCo of their secondary school.